×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Trinidad & Tobago is to use online resources such as real estate websites, classifieds, and social media groups.
 You can also contact local real estate agents who can help you find a suitable property.
 Additionally, you can look for rental postings in local newspapers and magazines.
 It is also a good idea to ask friends and family for recommendations.
-Finally, you can visit the area in person to get a better feel for the area and to find potential properties," explained one person living in Trinidad & Tobago.
+Finally, you can visit the area in person to get a better feel for the area and to find potential properties," said one expat in Trinidad & Tobago.

-Answer Question & View More Answers
+View More Answers

 What is a typical expat home or apartment like in Trinidad & Tobago?